optimus4me/ngchartjs/README.md

 # spectrumchartjs
 Spectrum Angular Chartjs under MIT license

-A basic directives for angular js application support all charts from Chart.js
+Basic directives for angular js application to support all charts from Chart.js.